wdcoff/daptivlanding/TRANSFORMATION-PLAN.md

 ### 3.2 Replace Articles Section
 - Transform into "How It Works" section with 3 steps:
-  1. "Tell us about your running experience"
+  1. "Tell the coach about your running experience"
   2. "Get your personalized weekly plan"
-  3. "Train smarter with AI guidance"
+  3. "Train smarter with AI guidance - adapts when you need it"
 - Use existing article card styling, replace images with relevant visuals

 ### 3.3 Bottom CTA Section